rajasinha2000/nifty_stockOC/Readme.txt

-this is Pcr and Oi Dashboard
+this is screener with triple supertrend with 1m 3m and 15min breakout